All Episodes

 I'm not trying to sound an alarm that is premature.

-I'm simply saying that Once we get into rhetoric that's about the deployment of the National Guard, or worse, the military on American soil, we ought to be very concerned, particularly when it's not for wording off invasion or some kind of an insurrection, which he's not even reporting that it is.
+I'm simply saying that once we get into rhetoric that's about the deployment of the National Guard, or worse, the military, on American soil, we ought to be very concerned, particularly when it's not for warding off invasion or some kind of an insurrection, which he's not even reporting that it is.

 And this has been something that has been on Trump's mind for quite a while.

-He first uh did implement it when it came to the District of Columbia, which is sort of its own creature because it's not a state, it's under home rule, and therefore the federal government does have a lot of authority when it comes to the District of Columbia, and this is what the White House did in August on August 25th, which is uh issue this presidential action, the title of which was Additional Measures to Address the Crime Emergency in the District of Columbia.
+And this is what the White House did in August on August 25th, which is issue this presidential action, the title of which was Additional Measures to Address the Crime Emergency in the District of Columbia.

-And part of the text read this quote The Secretary of Defense shall immediately begin ensuring that each state's Army National Guard and Air National Guard are resource trained, organized, and available to assist federal, state, and local law enforcement in quelling civil disturbances and ensuring the public safety and order whenever the circumstances necessitate,
+And part of the text read this, quote, the Secretary of Defense shall immediately begin ensuring that each state's Army National Guard and Air National Guard are resource trained, organized, and available to assist federal, state, and local law enforcement in quelling civil disturbances and ensuring the public safety and order whenever the circumstances necessitate, as appropriate under law.

 And one of the things you did see was a very visible presence of military and National Guard all throughout Washington, although it seemed like they weren't really doing much.